 RTMS 381 - 384 Topics in Medical Sonography, I-IV (1,1,1,1)

 Survey of selected topics in medical sonography.
-Clinical case studies, projects, literature reviews.
+Clinical case studies, projects, literature reviews, preparation for Boards.

 RTMS 387 - Ultrasound Physics and Instrumentation, II (2)